73rhodes/dclassify/README.md

 dclassify
 =========

-An optimized Naive Bayesian classifier for NodeJS, intended for classifying items based on a limited set of characteristics, rather than for language processing tasks.
+dclassify is a Naive Bayesian classifier for NodeJS that goes one step further than your usual binary classifier by introducing a unique probablility-of-absence optimisation.
+In testing, this optimisation has led to a ~10% improvement in correctness.
+It is intended for classifying items based on a finite set of characteristics, rather than for language processing.

-It provides general-purpose Document and DataSet classes to create arbitrary training and test data sets.
+General-purpose Document and DataSet classes are provided for training and test data sets.

-If the applyInverse optimization is used, it will calculate probabilities based on the present tokens (as usual), and also calculate a probability-of-absence for missing tokens.
+If the applyInverse optimization is used, dclassify will calculate probabilities based on the present tokens as usual, but will also calculate a probability-of-absence for missing tokens.
 This is unconventional, but produces better results in testing.
-It works best for classifying ojects based on a rather small set of characteristics rather than for, say, the whole English vocabulary.
+It works best for classifying ojects based on a limited set of characteristics, rather than for example the whole English vocabulary.

 Usage
 -----